AMReX-Astro/Nyx/Docs/sphinx_documentation/source/getting_started/BuildingGMake.rst

        cd Nyx/Exec/LyA

 #.
-In your compile directory, edit the GNUmakefile, and set
+In your build directory, edit the GNUmakefile, and set

    ``COMP = your favorite compiler (e.g, gnu, Intel)``